Saṁyutta Nikāya 35.87

 Atha kho āyasmā channo acirapakkantesu tesu āyasmantesu satthaṁ āharesi.

-Not long after those venerables had left, Venerable Channa slit his wrists.
+Not long after those venerables had left, Venerable Channa took his life.

 Atha kho āyasmā sāriputto yena bhagavā tenupasaṅkami; upasaṅkamitvā bhagavantaṁ abhivādetvā ekamantaṁ nisīdi.
 Ekamantaṁ nisinno kho āyasmā sāriputto bhagavantaṁ etadavoca: